egpivo/egpivo.github.io/_posts/2021-01-20-SpatPCA-demo-two-dim-location.md

 ---
 layout: post
-title:  "Capture the dominant spatial pattern with two-dimensional locations by SpatPCA"
+title:  "Capturing Dominant Spatial Patterns with Two-Dimensional Locations Using SpatPCA"
 tags: [Software, R, Statistics, Spatial Statistics]
 ---

-We try to represent how to use **SpatPCA** for two-dimensional data for capturing the most dominant spatial pattern
+In this demonstration, we showcase how to utilize **SpatPCA** for analyzing two-dimensional data to capture the most dominant spatial pattern.

-#### Basic settings
+### Basic Settings
-##### Used packages
+#### Used Packages

 {% highlight r %}
 library(SpatPCA)